We Asked GPT-4 to Review Our Pull Requests for 30 Days — It Approved the Bug That Took Down Prod

 Result: PASS Correct result: FAIL — mock leaking to prod

 The PR merged on a Friday afternoon.
-The next 11 days were normal — no spike in admin API traffic, no unusual error rates, no alerts.
-The routes were accessible but nobody happened to probe them systematically until our quarterly security audit ran an automated scanner against staging (which mirrored prod).
+The next 11 days were normal.
+No spike in admin API traffic, no unusual error rates, no alerts.
+The routes were sitting there wide open and nobody happened to probe them systematically until our quarterly security audit ran an automated scanner against staging (which mirrored prod).

 We rolled back the middleware immediately.
 Total exposure window: 11 days on staging, confirmed same on production after log analysis.
 No evidence of exploitation in access logs, but 11 days is 11 days.